aliving89/Livingston_A_Billings_B_HW1/README.md

-# My Awesome Weed Farming Team
+# The Jacks of All Trades